 Completed applications will include

 - unofficial transcripts, and

 - contact information for three references who can comment on relevant clinical and/or academic teaching experience.

-Direct requests for additional information to: Dr. Abby Hemmerich, Search Committee Chair Email: [email protected] (Department of Communication Sciences and Disorders, University of Wisconsin – Eau Claire, Eau Claire, Wisconsin 54702-4004)
+Direct requests for additional information to: Dr. Tom Sather, Search Committee Chair Email: [email protected] (Department of Communication Sciences and Disorders, University of Wisconsin – Eau Claire, Eau Claire, Wisconsin 54702-4004)

-Applications will be reviewed upon receipt and the position will remain open until filled.
+To ensure consideraton, completed applications must be received by January 1, 2019.
+However, screening may continue until the position is filled.
 A criminal background check will be required prior to employment.
-Please contact Dr. Hemmerich to request any accommodation necessary to aid your participation in our hiring process.
-To learn more, visit our Web site: http://www.uwec.edu/employment/index.htm.
+Please contact Dr. Sather to request any accommodation necessary to aid your participation in our hiring process.
+To learn more, visit our Web site: http://www.uwec.edu/employment/

 The UW-Eau Claire Police Department is dedicated to maintaining a safe and secure environment for learning and working.
 Although crime at the University of Wisconsin-Eau Claire is limited, the University Police want students, faculty and staff to be aware of crime on campus and the area surrounding the campus.
 The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act is a federal law that requires colleges and universities to disclose annual information about campus crime.
 Visit Campus Security and Fire Report (https://www.uwec.edu/human-resources/employment-opportunities/job-openings/upload/AnnualSecurityandFireReport-2.pdf) .
 Also visit our Campus Security Authority policy (https://www.uwec.edu/human-resources/employment-opportunities/job-openings/upload/CleryCompliancePolicy.pdf)